Configure Functions

 Handling Null Values

 Null values can significantly affect calculations and comparisons.
+The following rules apply.

 General Behaviour